Jordan, Guimaras

+It is the home of Ang Pagtaltal sa Bulaan Bukid, a reenactment during lenten season that strengthens the local economy and tourism.

 History

 The name of the town used to be Nagaba but was changed in 1902 to Jordan.
 The name Jordán, the Spanish name for the Jordan River, was chosen by the residents in honor of John the Baptist, their patron saint.
 According to local folklore, he saved the inhabitants from slaughter during the Moro raid in the Spanish era.

 In 1918, the municipality was formed when it separated from Buenavista, with Valeriano Villanueva as the first appointed Presidente Municipal.
 After elections in 1919, Hugo Chávez became the next mayor, followed by Licerio Segovia (1921-1923), Alberto Gonzaga (1923-1925), Feliz Ronzales (1925-1928), Hilario Nava (1929-1932), again Hugo Chávez (1932-1938), and Leodegario Galarpe (1939-1941).

 Nueva Valencia was established as a separate municipality in 1941.
 In July 1995 San Lorenzo and Sibunag were created, leaving Jordan with only 14 barangays.
 Before these two towns was created, Jordan was composed of 33 barangays.